-Egg wash is a mixture of beaten eggs and liquid (usually water or milk) which is brushed onto food, such as pastry, before baking.
-It adds shine and color and helps keep the edges together.
-When you see this term used in a recipe or cooking directions, knowing why and how to use it will help you get the best results.
+Egg wash is a mixture of beaten egg and liquid (usually water or milk) that is brushed onto baked goods like pastries before baking.
+It adds shine and color and helps to seal up edges.
+When recipes or cooking directions call for egg wash, knowing why and how to use it will help you get the best results.

 - Crack an egg into a bowl and beat it thoroughly with a fork.

 - Add 2 tablespoons of water and a pinch of salt.
 Stir until combined.

 - Brush the egg wash onto the surface of your item.